goodHunter27/serhatgiydiren.github.io/_posts/2022-01-28-distributed-systems-time-synchronization-logical-clocks.md

 Q: a -> b => LC(a) < LC(b)
 Q: LC(a) < LC(b) => b -/-> a ( a -> b or a / b )
 Q: a / b => nothing

+### Lamport Clocks and Causality

+- Lamport clock timestamps do not capture causality
+- Given two timestamps C(a) and C(z), want to know whether there’s a chain of events linking them:
+  - a -> b -> ... -> y -> z